Second impressions of Kaohsiung

 85 Sky Tower in the distance, framed by two glass skyscrapers.

 Between them, a view of 85 Sky Tower.
 This was the tallest building in Taiwan until 2004.
-The observatory has been closed for a few years, but apparently the hotel recently re-opened.
-It also has offices and apartments.
+The observatory has been closed for a few years.

 The cover of the menu from Urban Block cafe in Kaohsiung.